gfek/Real-CyberSecurity-Datasets/README.md

 # Real-CyberSecurity-Datasets
-Public datasets to help you address various cyber security problems using Machine Learning.
+Public datasets to help you tackle various cyber security problems using Machine Learning or other means.

+Happy Learning!!!

 ## Table of Contents